oHoangQuynhAnh/oHoangQuynhAnh.github.io/about.md

 <span class="image left"><img src="{{ "/images/pic04.jpg" | absolute_url }}" alt="" /></span>
 Hi guys,<br>
 I'm Quynh Anh.
-A 21-year-old human who is bad at life.
-A third-year student of a university who is utterly lost in the woods.<br>
+A 22-year-old human who is bad at life.
+A fourth-year student of a university who is utterly lost in the woods.<br>
 Currently, I am trying to adapt into my twentyhood and embarking on a journey to find my sense of purpose on this earth. <br>